discord-unspy/discord-unspy/README.md

 You can download Discord Unspy from [Releases](https://github.com/iamashley0/discord-desktop/releases)

+# TO WINDOWS USERS!
+please remove the offical discord client before using unspy ^^

 # Running the you know repo

 To run this repository you'll need [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/en/download) (which comes with [npm](https://npmjs.com/)) installed on your computer.
 From your command line: